MartinP460/portfolio/projects/strapi-blog.md

 ---
 title: 'Strapi blog'
-intro: 'A simple blog posts app built using Strapi and Next.js, meant to practice connecting a CMS to a frontend.'
+intro: 'A simple blog posts app built using Strapi and Next.js, meant to practice connecting a CMS to a frontend.
+Includes several blogs with randomly generated titles and filled with dummy text.'
 tags:
   - Next.js
   - TailwindCSS